Elijah2424/alx-low_level_programming/README.md

-A C program that prints exactly
+A script that compiles a C file and creates an executable named cisfun